-This is used to lower the acceleration as needed when the robot is carrying a heavy load.
-In this case, change the acceleration during both acceleration and deceleration.
+The DECEL command is used to decrease deceleration as needed when handling heavy objects.
+In such a case, acceleration should be changed when accelerating in accordance with acceleration when decelerating.
 For the setting value of the acceleration according to the load, see the "Transportation and Installation Manual."